Masaka: History

 Masaka was founded as a township in 1953.
 It became a town council in 1958 and a municipality in 1968.

 Masaka, being one of the most developed districts during the conflicts for power that occurred after Ugandan gained its independence, was a strategically important location during the Uganda–Tanzania War (1978–79), and was accordingly garrisoned by Uganda Army troops.
 These soldiers terrorized the local civilians, prompting most to flee the town.
 On 23–24 February 1979, the Tanzania People's Defence Force and allied Ugandan rebels attacked the settlement, resulting in the Battle of Masaka.
 The town was bombarded with artillery, and fell to the Tanzanian-led forces after light resistance.
 The Tanzanians subsequently levelled much of the town to take revenge for atrocities committed by the Uganda Army during its previous invasion of northwestern Tanzania.

 In course of the Ugandan Bush War, Masaka again suffered from fighting.
 The town was garrisoned by the Uganda National Liberation Army which served as Uganda's national army at the time.
 In late 1985, National Resistance Army rebels laid siege to the town.
 After heavy combat, Masaka's garrison surrendered on 10 December 1985.

-In 2019 the Cabinet of Uganda, resolved to award Masaka, city status effective July 2023.
-In November of the same year, Cabinet revised the date of city status to 1 July 2020.
+In 2019 the Cabinet of Uganda, resolved to award Masaka city status, which was to become effective in July 2023.
+In November of the same year, the Cabinet revised the date of city status to 1 July 2020.

 As of June 2021, the city of Masaka occupied a total area in excess of 100 km2.
 Masaka City Council, with assistance from the Central Ugandan government and the World Bank is in the process of implementing major road and street improvements, as part of the Municipal Infrastructure Development (USMID) program.
-The city has a working budget of USh73 billion (approx. US$21 million), in the 2020/2021 financial year.
+The city had a working budget of USh73 billion (approx. US$21 million), in the 2020/2021 financial year.